Part 3 - the rest of the story

 He Is Enough

-It is in the deliverance from such things, and in submission to the complete transformation that is available to each one of us, as individual created beings.
+It is in the deliverance of such things.
+It is in the submission to the complete transformation available to each of us as individual created beings.

 This is the story I want to tell now and through eternity.

-The one where we get to be delivered from the complications and deceitful lies the enemy brings into our lives as he shows up as “an angel of light.”
+The one where we are delivered from the complications and deceitful lies the enemy, who often disguises himself as “an angel of light,” brings into our lives.

 The one where He turns our sorrows into 👉 BLESSINGS.

-Where we become the whole human beings He created us to be, directly under His loving wings.
+Where we find solace and security in becoming the whole human beings He created us to be, directly under His loving wings.

 So that is where we go next.
 It’s where the story truly begins!